-Configure replication - Create primary panel options
+Configure replication panel options

-Use this wizard panel to configure replication and create a primary.
+Use this wizard panel to configure replication.

-Table 16-1 Configure replication - Create primary panel options
+Table 15-1 Configure replication panel options

 Name Description RVG name Enter a name for the primary replicated volume group (RVG).
 Rules for RVG names: A valid replicated data set (RDS) name must contain only alpha-numeric characters, underscores, dashes, or periods.
 The length of the name must be between 1 and 31 characters long.
 The name cannot begin with a dash or a period, or end with a period.

+Configure replication panel options (continued) Table 15-1

-Volume Select one or more data volumes or volume sets to be replicated.
+Name Description Volume Select one or more data volumes or volume sets to be replicated.
 The selected data volumes are associated to the primary RVG.
 Note: All of the data volumes used by the application MUST be included in the same RVG.
 Name Displays the name of the volume.
 File System Displays the file system name.
 State Displays the health of the volume.
 Size Displays the total size of the volume.
 Replicate?
 Select the check box if you want to replicate using that particular volume.
+Secondary host Click Select host , to select a host from the existing list.
+Configuration consistency check results Displays the results of the consistency check that is run to match the available objects on the primary RVG with the secondary.
+Disk group with the same name is available.
+Primary RVG object Displays the available objects on the primary RVG.
+Match found on secondary Displays the result of the consistency check that is run to find a match on the primary RVG.
+Create matching volume on Disk group Select this option to automatically create the volumes on secondary disk group.
+Create VCS Configuration Select the checkbox if you want to create VCS configuration on the host.
+This option is enabled only if VCS is installed on the host, and you have the privileges to create VCS configurations.
+If you select this option, you need to create resources for VCS configurations.

+Configure replication panel options (continued) Table 15-1

-Storage Replicator Log (SRL) Select the volume that is to be configured as the SRL.
+Name Description Storage Replicator Log (SRL) Select the volume that is to be configured as the SRL.
 New Select to add a new volume as the SRL.
 Use existing Select to use an existing volume as the SRL.
-Volume name If you are adding a new volume as the SRL, enter a name for the volume.
 Size If you are adding a new volume as the SRL, specify the SRL size.
 The SRL size must be at least 110MB.

-able 16-1 Configure replication - Create primary panel options (continue Name Description Stripe layout If you are adding a new volume as the SRL, select the check box if you want use the stripe layout.
+Stripe layout If you are adding a new volume as the SRL, select the check box if you want use the stripe layout.
 This option is available only when the disk group has more than one disk.
 Manually Select Disk Click to manually select the disks.
-Create VCS Configuration Select the checkbox if you want to create VCS configuration on the host.
-This option is enabled only if VCS is installed on the host and you have the privileges to create VCS configurations.
-If you select this option, you need to create resources for VCS configurations.
-See "Configure replication - Create resources" on page 316.
-Select Click to select the volume to be associated as the SRL.
-The volume must meet the following criteria: It should not have any file system mounted on it.
-It should not be a snapshot volume.
-It should not be part of another replication.
-It should not be selected as the data volume to be replicated.
+Primary name/IP Enter a host name or specify the IP address that can be used for replication.
+The Secondary host name must be resolvable and reachable from the primary host.
+For example, London.
+If you entered the IP address, it must be reachable from the primary host.
+A valid Host name must contain only alpha-numeric characters, underscores, dashes, or periods.
+The length of the name must be between 1 and 31 characters long.
+It cannot begin with a dash or a period, or end with a period.
+Secondary name/IP Enter a host name or specify the IP address that can be used for replication.
+The Secondary host name must be resolvable and reachable from the primary host.
+For example, London.
+If you entered the IP address, it must be reachable from the primary host.
+A valid Host name must contain only alpha-numeric characters, underscores, dashes, or periods.
+The length of the name must be between 1 and